Manley12/Articles/whatiscss.md

 The current official version of CSS 3.
 This version split CSS into modules, which have been allowed to level independently, allowing some modules to progress to level 4 ([A Word About CSS4](https://www.xanthir.com/b4Ko0)).

+### Why Is CSS Important?
+According to [Learn to Code With Me](https://learntocodewith.me/getting-started/topics/css/), "CSS is important becuase it allows web designers, developer, bloggers, and so forth to make our websites unqiue and attractice.
+CSS gives us the opportunity to play with a page layout, adjust colors and fonts, add effects to images, etc...
+Ultimately, it makes our lives easier.
+CSS allows us to separate the presentation from the structure (HTML) into different files."